OpenWIS/openwis-documentation/_minutes/steering/2020-09-29-OpenWIS-Steering-Committee-2020-Sep.md

   - SS - Look good to me
   - RGr - So shall I make a clean version for approval by the Board on 1 Oct 2020.

-  RES-OWIS RESOLUTON - SC Agreed that the updates to the by-laws can be recommended to the Board
+  RES-OWIS - SC Agreed that the updates to the by-laws can be recommended to the Board

   - JT - There may also be updates to Internal rules to accompany.
   - RGr - Yes if the Board approve the by-laws, the SC can be tasked with update of Internal Rules.